Hosted by Theo Davies-Lewis

 Tuesdays 19:00 - 20:00

 Oxford Today is Oxide Radio's primetime interview series presented by Station Manager Theo Davies-Lewis.
 Every week between 19:00-20:00 on Tuesday evenings, Theo speaks to some of the most influential figures in the city and asks the difficult questions that Oxford students want the answer to.
-The show's producers are Kitty Hatchley and Mark Rapaport.
+Series One to Three were produced by Mark Rapaport and Kitty Hatchley

 Subscribe to the show by searching for 'Oxford Today' in your podcast app.

 In our first episode of Trinity term, Theo speaks to Professor Paul Smith, Director of the Oxford University Museum of Natural History.
 Among the topics discussed are how to attract visitors to museums, how climate change has influenced fieldwork in Greenland and the new Settlers exhibition at the museum.

 In the second Trinity term episode Theo chats to Tim Boswell, Editor of BBC Oxford.
 Among the topics discussed are the changes to regional radio, the challenges of covering Oxfordshire, and also the quest for more radio talent.

 In our third week episode Theo talks to the new Master of Bailliol, Dame Helen Ghosh.
 Among the topics discussed are the challenges of running a government department, why the National Trust is one of the most important institutions in the UK, and her first impressions upon becoming Master of Balliol College, Oxford.